 Ferroglobe's core objective is to maintain a balanced and sustainable capital structure through the economic cycles of the industries in which it operates, while keeping the cost of capital at competitive levels.
-In addition to cash flows from continuing operations, the Company's main sources of capital resources are its senior Notes with an aggregate principal value of \$350,000 thousand and the ABL Revolver with an aggregate principal amount of \$100,000 thousand.
+In addition to cash flows from continuing operations, the Company's main sources of capital resources are its Reinstated Senior Notes with an aggregate principal value of \$345,058 thousand, the Super Senior Notes with an aggregate principal value of \$60,000 thousand and the factoring agreement with a maximum cash consideration advanced up to 600,000 thousand.
+As of December 31, 2021, the Company exceeded the limit, the lender agreed a temporary increase of the limit.